CrystalVulpine/VoxelPlanet/README.md

 - [X] Ray tracing for cube selection.
 Before this was implemented, the current cube was always the one the camera is inside of.

-- [ ] Add a GUI and the ability to select the color of the cube you're placing.
-For now you can use the RGB keys and input numbers to set the color (see controls section above).
+- [x] Add a GUI and the ability to select the color of the cube you're placing.
+(Only partially finished).

 - [ ] Add settings and controls